Kalamazoo, Michigan: Manufacturing

-Stryker Corporation is Kalamazoo-based and makes medical equipment.
+Health technology company Stryker Corporation was founded in Kalamazoo in 1941, and was headquartered in the city until 2023.

 Kalamazoo Outdoor Gourmet designs and manufactures outdoor kitchen equipment.

 Fabri-Kal, a supplier of food service and other containers produced from thermoform plastic or plant-based materials (Greenware product line), has operated corporate headquarters in Kalamazoo since the 1960s.
 The company closed the Kalamazoo-based manufacturing facilities in 1991, but returned and expanded manufacturing capacity in 2008 with the opening of a LEED-certified 400,000 sqfoot facility.
 In recent years, the company's product lines have introduced sustainable and plant-based materials, and innovations to reduce the plastic content of consumer and other packaging.

 Parker Hannifin Aerospace's Hydraulic Systems Division (HSD) is located at 2220 Palmer Ave in Kalamazoo, Michigan.
 The 170,000-square foot facility designs, manufactures, and services hydraulic components for both military and commercial aerospace sectors.
 It produces hydraulic axial piston pumps and motors, electric motor-driven pumps, hydraulic power transfer/supply units, electrohydraulic power modules, hydraulic thrust-reverser & landing gear actuators, accumulators, reservoirs, filter modules and valve packs.

 Life sciences

 The Upjohn Company was a pharmaceutical research and manufacturing firm founded in 1886 in Kalamazoo; through a series of mergers and acquisitions that took place between 1995 and 2003, the Upjohn Company assets became a part of the Pfizer Corporation.
 Most of Upjohn's original facilities remain, many have been renovated and some new buildings have been constructed.
 The bulk of the former Upjohn Company facilities in the area exist in Portage, under Pfizer or Zoetis operation; others, located in downtown Kalamazoo, have been re-purposed as the campus of the Western Michigan University Homer Stryker M.D.
 School of Medicine, the research and development headquarters of Zoetis, and office space for Bronson Methodist Hospital.

 Western Michigan University Homer Stryker M.D.
 School of Medicine (WMed) is a collaboration involving Western Michigan University and Kalamazoo's two teaching hospitals, Ascension Borgess and Bronson Methodist.
 The new medical school has been in planning since 2008, and was granted Preliminary Accreditation from the Liaison Committee on Medical Education in October 2012.
 Welcoming its first class in August 2014, the school is a private 501(c)(3) nonprofit corporation supported by private gifts, clinical revenue, research activity, student tuition, and endowment income.
 In March 2011, Western Michigan University received a gift of $100 million for the medical school from anonymous donors.

 The global Research and Development organization of Zoetis, the world's largest producer of medicine and vaccinations for pets and livestock, is headquartered in downtown Kalamazoo.

-The city is also home to the Stryker Corporation, a surgical and medical devices manufacturer.

-Kalamazoo hospitals include: Kalamazoo Regional Psychiatric Hospital, Bronson Methodist Hospital, and Ascension Borgess Hospital.
+Kalamazoo hospitals include: Kalamazoo Regional Psychiatric Hospital, Bronson Methodist Hospital, and Beacon Kalamazoo.
+Beacon Kalamazoo was formerly known as Ascension Borgess Hospital until its acquisition in 2025.